Full-Depth Stone Veneer Installation: A Complete Guide

-Full-Depth Veneer Installation Guide
+Full Depth Veneer Installation Guide

-ENSURING LABOR QUALITY AND FOLLOWING SAFETY REQUIREMENTS
+ENSURING LABOR QUALITY AND FOLLOWING SAFETY REQUIREMENTS WHEN INSTALLING STONE VENEERS

 The following items should be considered to properly ship, store and handle the product before installation:

-STONES AND INSTALLATION PATTERNS
+TYPES OF STONE VENEER AND INSTALLATION PATTERNS

 Full depth Artisan Stone Veneer® is a modular masonry veneer with a wide variety of stone sizes, which allows customizing the appearance of each installation.
 All stones are approximately 3 ½” in depth and mortar joints vary from 3/8” to 1/2”.
 There exist four (4) different products offered by Oldcastle Architectural that can be classified as full depth Artisan Stone Veneers: Waterford Stone™ Dufferin® Stone Lamina® Stone Cinco® Brick